-Since launching in 2017 Tron has taken the world by storm with its blockchain technology-based operating system.
-Users around the world have flocked to the Tron blockchain network released by the Tron Foundation to create dapps (decentralized apps) and smart contracts, attracting plenty of investors at the same time.
+Since launching in 2017, Tron has taken the world by storm with its blockchain technology-based operating system.
+Users around the world have flocked to the Tron blockchain network released to create dapps (decentralised apps) and smart contracts, attracting plenty of investors at the same time.

 In a pool of a large number of digital assets, below we explore what Tron is and what it brings to the crypto industry.

 The Tron blockchain is a platform on which developers can create dapps, smart contracts and tokens through its delegated Proof-of-Stake (DPoS) model.
 Initially built on the Ethereum blockchain with an ERC-20 token, in 2018 the Tron protocol moved onto its own blockchain and created the Tron TRX tokens.

 That same year, the Tron foundation acquired BitTorrent, the biggest file-sharing site on the internet.
 In 2019, the platform launched the BitTorrent token, essentially releasing a second token under the same umbrella company.

 The aim behind the platform was to provide developers with a space in which they can create blockchain-based products, as well as better reward content creators for their efforts.
 The Tron network allows viewers to directly reward the creators using the TRX token, cutting out the middle-media-man and subsequent losses.

 With a higher TPS (transaction per second) processing capability, Tron establishes itself above its peers.
 According to the platform, Tron can handle up to 2,000 TPS, a high increase from the likes of Bitcoin’s 6 TPS and Ethereum’s 25 TPS.